contain multitudes • by Padma Dorje • established in 2003

 It’s not that I am advocating judging a book by its cover, but you don’t really need to read everything to dismiss it as bullshit.
 A few warning signs (and Buddhist-wise, someone’s demeanour is actually one of them) would suffice, and you don’t have all the time in the world to check everything already written, so you need to prioritize according to your best criterion.

 There is no definite criterion with which you could evaluate the... we can use several words: validity, utility, coherence, practicality, the “what is this shit for” behind all the word salad available in the world.
-You have to estabilish your own heuristics for that, and a few checkpoints are truly useful.
+You have to establish your own heuristics for that, and a few checkpoints are truly useful.
 Look at the person!
 Does this seem a life worth living?
-Perhaps than you can listen to him.
+Then, perhaps you should listen to him.

 Of course, another circumstance where ad hominen type conjectures may be worthy.
 Of course the appearance or demeanour of someone is not what you check for in a mathematician, plumber, grosseries salesman.
 But you are supposedly listening to a philosopher, someone who teaches about the profound, who lives philosophy: then you should look at his face as an argument.

 Besides the body, all the verbal hallucination many times seems to be there exactly in order to avoid evaluation, and so that we may be more focused on the text as an end on itself.
-That’s why, actually, this is so often referred to as “masturbation”.
+That’s why, actually, this is so often referred to as intelectual masturbation.

 The Charlie Sheen of philosophy